What to Know About Tuition & Fees

 In contrast to public colleges, Albright does not offer a tuition discount to residents of the state.

 Albright College tuition and fees is the sum charged to undergraduates for one academic year, and doesn't include room and board.
-Note many students will get financial aid and scholarships which minimize their total cost.
+However, most students will end up spending under full tuition because they qualify for financial aid as well as other rate reductions.

 The next table outlines the costs explained above for the 2016 - 2017 academic year.